Leadership Development Institute

 Upon notification of the acceptance of your application for the workshop, you will be required to immediately register to attend the workshop.

-Accommodations, materials, and all meals are included in the registration fee; participation also includes up to $300 in travel support for a 2-3 day “shadowing” experience with a senior-level leader on another campus.
+Accommodations, materials, and all meals are included in the registration fee.
 Accepted applicants can select from single occupancy accommodations or double occupancy accommodations.

 Single Occupancy $775